wp-plugins/facebook-login-afo/readme.txt

 == Description ==

 * This is a facebook login plugin as widget.
 This widget also supports default wordpress user login.
 A facebook application API needs to be created to setup this plugin.
+The setup is simple.
 Instructions are provided below.

 = Important =